material-components/material-components-android/docs/theming/Typography.md

 Material Design typography theming can be used to create typographic styles that reflect your brand or style by defining a set of type scales which will be used throughout your app.
-Material components use these type scales to style their individual text appearance.
+You can use type scales to customize the appearance of text in Material components.

 ## Design & API Documentation